 This guidance is designed to support employers to ensure that their policy on collecting criminal records data is compliant with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA18).
+Unlock regularly engages with the Information Commissioner’s Office (ICO) and they have contributed to the data protection content of this document.

-Too often, employers overlook skills, experience and qualifications if an applicant declares they have a criminal record.
-We encourage you to think about whether you need to collect criminal records data.
 This guidance makes it clear that collecting at application stage is unlikely to be compliant with the GDPR and the DPA18, but employers should also think about why they are asking at any stage.
 To ensure compliance, employers must demonstrate that processing criminal records data is necessary at whatever stage they decide to collect it.
 If processing is not necessary, it is not compliant.

 Unlock recommends employers follow a three stage process to setting out their approach to processing criminal records data.
 To ensure compliance with the GDPR and the DPA18 you should: